Courses: Satisfactory / Unsatisfactory Grading Option

 • If you have not yet declared a major and the course falls within a discipline you are considering, be mindful that some departments do not count S/U toward their major requirements.

-IMPORTANT: Changing the grading basis to S/U will not be approved by your academic dean if:
+IMPORTANT: Changing the grading basis to S/U will not be approved by your Quad Advisor or Academic Dean if:

 • a disciplinary action is pending.